lvzon/sustainsubstance/content/energy/storage.md

 Advocates of sustainable energy often claim that we can get rid of fossil fuels, simply by installing sufficient windmills and solar PV-panels, which are hooked up to the grid.
 Because supply and demand always need to be balanced, it is true that a supply of electricity generated from solar and wind will at any given moment reduce the fraction of fossil-fuel powered electricity on the grid.
 To compensate for the renewable energy supply, especially gas-fired plants will be throttled back or powered down.
 But as soon as the renewable electricity supply is reduced by cloudy weather, lack of wind or nightfall, these same power plants will have to be fired back up to compensate for the reduced supply of renewable electricity.

-The important point here is that, while adding wind and solar power to the grid may *reduce* the use of fossil fuels on a daily or yearly basis, they still require a full fossil-powered energy infrastructure to be built and maintained to provide an equivalent power-generating capacity during, say, windless nights, or winter.
+The important point here is that, while adding wind and solar power to the grid may *reduce* the use of fossil fuels on a daily or yearly basis, they still require a full fossil-powered energy infrastructure to be built and maintained.
+This infrastructure is needed to provide an equivalent power-generating capacity during, say, windless nights, or winter.
 This double investment in infrastructure greatly increases the costs of "greening" the electricity supply.
+Moreover, our electricity consumption has only been increasing, and will continue to increase as we gradually electrify the world's transport and heating systems.
+While using an electric vehicle may reduce your consumption of oil, it easily has the potential to double or triple your electricity consumption.

+ - TODO: check figures and show graph of per capita electricity consumption in several countries
+ - Calculate how much an average Dutch person would use extra if everyone would switch to using an EV or hybrid, using average driving stats:
+   - An average Dutch person drives around 22 km per day
+   - Plug-in hybrid car 16 kWh, 40 miles
+   - EV passenger car 24 kWh, 100 miles
+   - DoD ca. 67% gives effective capacity around 16 kWh
+   - EV delivery van 50 kWh, 100 miles
+   - Tesla Roadster: 53 kWh, 244 mi (393 km)
+   - Tesla Model S EV: 40-90 kWh, 240 mi (390 km) - 265 mi (426 km)
+ - In average case, it doubles electricity use

-And the continued *dependence* on fossil fuels, combined with their attractively low costs, doesn't provide any incentive to actually *switch* to alternative sources of energy.
+What all this means that electricity derived from solar and wind currently cannot replace fossil-powered energy plants, nor prevent new ones from being built.
+Our continued *dependence* on fossil fuels, combined with their attractively low costs, doesn't provide any incentive to actually *switch* to alternative sources of energy.
 After all, what's the point of switching if you need a full fossil-powered backup infrastructure that is actually cheaper to operate than the thing you'd want to switch to?

 This is where energy storage comes in.
 Installing for instance solar PV on a large scale, tends to generate a surplus of energy on sunny days.
 If the surplus generated during the day could be stored, and used at night, there would be less need to keep fossil-powered power plants around as a backup.
 Of course, to make a real difference, such storage must be significant, it must be at the scale of power-plants.
 And also, you need to have sufficient surplus energy on an average day to recharge your storage, even in winter.